TrevisanGMW/gt-tools/docs/README.md

 <img src="https://github.com/TrevisanGMW/maya-scripts/blob/main/gt_tools/media/gt_tools_installation_mac.gif"
      alt="GT Tools MacOS Auto Installation Demo">

 This script collection comes with an auto installer (setup_mac.sh) you can simply download it, run the setup and reopen Maya.
+(Tested in MacOS Big Sur 11.1)
 Here is how you do it in more details:
 <ol>
 	<li>Close Maya (in case it's opened).</li>
 	<li>Download the latest release (or clone this repository).</li>
 	<li>Un-zip (Decompress) the file you downloaded. (the setup won't work if it's still compressed)</li>
 	<li>Open Terminal</li>
 	<li>Type "sh " + The path to the "setup_mac.sh" file.
-(You can just drag and drop on the Terminal)</li>
+(You can just drag and drop it on the Terminal)</li>
 	<li>It will show you the options "Install, Uninstall and About", Type "1" to "Install".</li>
 	<li>Open Autodesk Maya.</li>
 </ol>